 - TDS Certificate (Form 16A): If you have earned interest on NRO fixed deposits, savings, etc., and TDS has been deducted on the same, get Form 16A issued by the deductor

-- ITR-V: You will require a copy of ITR-V, with reference to the previous year, mentioning the said loss.
+- ITR-V: You will require a copy of ITR-V for the previous year, referencing the said loss.
 If you want to carry forward the previous year's losses

 - Rent Receipt/Local Tax Payment: If you are earning rent from an Indian house property, then you will require your tenant/local tax payment/ interest on borrowed capital details (if any) to calculate income and deductions from house property